QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 I'm using Rider to edit my C# files.
-I'm gone to ``edit > preferences > external tools`` and selected Rider as External tools editor.
+I'm gone to ``edit > preferences > external tools`` and selected Rider as External tools' editor.

 Sample empty class